pthom/cvnp/Readme.md

-## cvnp: pybind11 casts and transformers between numpy and OpenCV with shared memory
+## cvnp: pybind11 casts and transformers between numpy and OpenCV, possibly with shared memory

 ### Explicit transformers between cv::Mat / cv::Matx and numpy.ndarray, with or without shared memory